seadowg/deckard-kotlin/README.md

 [![Build Status](https://travis-ci.org/robolectric/deckard.svg?branch=master)](https://travis-ci.org/robolectric/deckard)
 [![Circle CI](https://circleci.com/gh/robolectric/deckard.svg?style=svg)](https://circleci.com/gh/robolectric/deckard)

-Deckard is the simplest possible Android application project that uses Robolectric/Espresso for testing and Gradle to build.
-It has one Activity, a single Robolectric test of that Activity, and an Espresso test of that Activity.
+Deckard is the simplest possible Android application project that uses Robolectric for testing and Gradle to build.
+It has one Activity and a single Robolectric test of that Activity.

 Deckard imports easily into the latest editions of Android Studio with minimal setup.